 Additionally, if you need assistance with your childs safety seat, visit a local child car seat inspection station to make sure your childs seat is situated correctly.
 Visit http://www.safercar.gov/ to find a location near you.

-If you or someone you know has been injured in an auto accident caused by a careless driver or a motorist who fled the scene, contact the car accident lawyers at Gordon & Doner. our attorneys can help you obtain the compensation you deserve.
+If you or someone you know has been injured in an auto accident caused by a careless driver or a motorist who fled the scene, contact the car accident lawyers at Gordon & Doner.
+Our injury attorneys can help you obtain the compensation you deserve.

 Call us at 1 (855) 722-2552 to schedule a free case review or fill out the contact form on this page.